Garden Edging with Two-by (2x) Lumber: The Complete Guide

 Can I use untreated two-by lumber for outdoor garden projects?

 Yes, untreated two-by lumber can be used in your garden.
 Depending on factors such as weather, location, and use-case it will likely last two to four years.
-Sealing or staining untreated lumber can help improve its weather resistance and useful life.
+Sealing or staining untreated lumber can help improve its weather resistance and useful life - especially if lumber stays above grade.
 Compare untreated lumber with other two-by lumber options in our lumber guide.

 Is two-by lumber safe for vegetable gardens?